 The HR coordinator can also provide input on the products and services of the company.
 In fact, the job interview is almost always designed to see what other ways any given candidate can contribute.

-That’s why you have to use this opportunity to mention that you’ll be bringing in a unique and fresh perspective.
+That’s why you have to use this opportunity to mention that you’ll bring in a unique and fresh perspective.
 That perspective applies to everything from HR practices, rules, products, customers, services, work environment, strategy, and more.

 You have to show that you can provide constructive advice and feedback while offering unique solutions to existing problems.
 A good practice is to ask the interviewers about any recent issue they’ve had that is becoming a nuisance for them.
 Then provide them with a possible solution; there’s a good chance you may succeed in providing a viable solution.